 Everything you need to know about Accessory Dwelling Units (ADUs) in California, in one place.
-Check local zoning requirements, estimate costs, and meet local professionals who can help with the process.
+Check your zoning requirements, estimate costs, and meet local professionals who can help you expedite the process.

-The unit is separated from primary home.
-Best solution for independent rental unit maintaining privacy.
+The unit is completely separate from the primary home.
+Great solution for maintaining privacy for an rental unit.

 The unit is attached to the primary home.
-Flexible solution to extand size of your residence or rent it out.
+Flexible solution to expand the size of your residence and add a second unit.

 Transform an existing secondary structure.
 Building on top of a garage is an option in certain areas too.

 Hausable provides information and resources to expedite the ADU development process.
 The best first step you can take, is to plan your project well.
 This can (and should) take time.
 No matter what stage you are at in the process, our mission is to provide you information and resources to make the process easier and more efficent.

 Planning & Preliminary Design (Timeline is up to you.)